codelingo/docs/docs/concepts/tenets.md

 ```
 tenets:
   - name: find-funcs
-    doc: "example Tenet that finds all func decls"
+    doc == "example Tenet that finds all func decls"
     flows:
       codelingo/review:
-        comment: "this is a function"
+        comment == "this is a function"

 query:
   import go